ishowshao/zip-dir/README.md

 # zip-dir
-archive a dir to zip
+archive a directory to zip